Khaledjallouli/alis-satis-onlinestore/README.md

 # alis-satis-onlinestore
 Online store to sell and buy products.
-Used technologies: nodejs in front, expressjs in back and mongoDB as a database .
+Used technologies: polymer in front, expressjs in back and mongoDB as a database .